 2. Comments about a person’s sex or private life.

 1. Unsolicited forwarding of pornographic pictures through email, or any other medium.

 2. The display of sexually suggestive objects, pictures, magazines, posters, or cartoons in the work area.

 3. Written communication has sexual implications.

-1. Demanding sexual favours in return for or with a promise of favourable performance appraisals, promotions, sustained employment and provision of employment.
+1. Demanding sexual favors in return for or with a promise of favorable performance appraisals, promotions, sustained employment, and provision of employment.

-2. Implied or explicit detrimental treatment for refusal to provide sexual favours.
+2. Implied or explicit detrimental treatment for refusal to provide sexual favors.

-3. Interference with the work or creating an intimidating or offensive or hostile work environment.
+3. Interference with the work or creating an intimidating offensive or hostile work environment.